Obviously microgreens placed under a light source grow more vigorous than without light.

 The LED shop lights produced 55.9 grams of cut microgreens.
 The LED grow light mass is 54.1 grams.

 The difference is about 3%, not much of a difference.
-Especially considering that the shop light microgreens were in a warmer room plus they had a bit of indirect natural light.
+Especially considering that the shop light microgreens were in a warmer room and had a bit of indirect natural light.

 Both lights grew Red Acre Cabbage microgreens well.